Cannes: ‘Wonderstruck’ Director Todd Haynes Says Amazon ‘Loves Cinema’

-“Wonderstruck” director Todd Haynes leaped to the defense of Amazon in Cannes on Thursday, saying that the streaming service was as interested in the big-screen movie experience as him and his filmmaking counterparts.
+“Wonderstruck” director Todd Haynes leaped to the defense of Amazon in Cannes on Thursday, saying that the streaming service was as interested in the big-screen movie experience as he and his filmmaking counterparts.

-Asked about the debate over Netflix’s role at Cannes, Haynes quickly switched to speaking about Amazon, which backed his Cannes competition entry “Wonderstruck” alongside Roadside Attractions.
+Asked about the debate over Netflix’s role at Cannes, Haynes quickly deflected the conversation to Amazon, which backed his Cannes competition entry “Wonderstruck” alongside Roadside Attractions.

-“The film division at Amazon is made up of true cineastes who love movies and really want to try and provide opportunity for independent film visions to find their footing in a vastly shifting market,” Haynes told reporters.
+“The film division at Amazon is made up of true cineastes who love movies and really want to try and provide opportunity for independent film visions to find their footing in a vastly shifting market,” Haynes told reporters at the press conference for his competition entry.
 “They love cinema.”

 His robust defense of Amazon came a day after Will Smith and Pedro Almodovar, members of the Cannes jury, clashed over Netflix at the festival’s opening-day news conference.

 Not everyone was so supportive of Amazon at Thursday morning’s press screening of “Wonderstruck.”
-A loud but isolated groan could be heard when Amazon Studios’ credit came up on screen.
+A loud but isolated groan could be heard when Amazon Studios’ credit came up on screen, though the moviegoer’s objection wasn’t clear.

 Two of the movie’s three child actors attended the news conference, including deaf newcomer Millicent Simmonds, who signed an emotional tribute to Haynes and the team, and Jaden Michael, who fought back tears when talking about the experience of making the movie.